Hergest Ridge

 Hergest Ridge is a large elongated hill which traverses the border between England and Wales in the United Kingdom, between the town of Kington in Herefordshire and the village of Gladestry in Powys.
-Its highest point, which is in England, is 426 metres high.
+Its highest point, which is in England, is 426 m high.
+It has a topographic prominence of 157.6 m and thus is listed as a Marilyn.

 "Hergest" is pronounced to rhyme with 'hardest' with a hard "g" (as in "garden").